 These tables show the increase in borrowing required over the life of the MTFS to fund the capital projects currently in plan.
-It also shows that this borrowing is still <X% [TBC] of our asset base and that will supply [TBC] % of our ongoing annual revenue.
+It also shows that this borrowing is still <30% of our asset base and that it will supply 20% of our ongoing annual revenue.

 This position will be monitored on a regular basis and referred to when any new projects that require borrowing are proposed.
-This will provide key insight on the proportionality and affordability of each new project within the context of the whole portfolio and financial position of the council
+This will provide key insight on the proportionality and affordability of each new project within the context of the whole portfolio and financial position of the council.